 Located between the Atlantic and Spain and nestled amongst three mountain ranges, which protect it from the ocean and provide it with its’ own micro-climate.
 With dry summers and cool winters, Dao can create some of the finest reds in Portugal, and generally grows Touriga Nacional (floral and aromatic with heavy tannins and acidity – a very age-worthy and low yielding grape) as well as Tinta Roriz (Tempranillo in Rioja, Spain).

-Pairings hosted ‘A Taste of Portugal’ on Thursday 18th of October 2018, the wines that were tasted were:
+Pairings hosted ‘A Taste of Portugal’ on Thursday 18th of October 2018, the wines tasted were:

 White Rabbit Dry White, Niepoort, NV – Douro, Portugal